ChrisKeller999/Costco-Enterprise-Architecture/_content/tools/github/github_configcommitmsg.md

 # DRAFT

 ## Before You Begin
-Watson Health development teams require the ability to reliably associate their source code commits to repositories hosted at [github.ibm.com](https://github.ibm.com/){:target="_blank"} with issues managed in their respective Jira Development and Test projects.

-The IBM hosted [github.ibm.com](https://github.ibm.com/){:target="_blank"}  environment does not offer server-side hook support for operations, such as those associated with Git commit formatting standards.
-Therefore, it is the responsibility of Watson Health development teams working in the [github.ibm.com](https://github.ibm.com/){:target="_blank"} environment to self-manage their Git repositories and the commit procedures for those repositories.

-This topic describes options available for Watson Health development teams to configure local Git repository commit procedures.
-Review the techniques for referencing the correct Jira Issue ID when commits are made.
+This topic describes options available for Costco IT and IS teams to configure local Git repository commit procedures.

 Options 1 and 2 are relevant when using the Git command line client and Option 3 is relevant when working exclusively in Eclipse.
 Option 1 is relevant for all development environments.

-**Applicable Role:**  WH Developer
+**Applicable Role:**  Developer

 ## Option 1:  Creating a local Git repository hook (_Recommended in all development environments_)